 - Digital rectal examination ⇒ enlarged, nontender prostate

-Etiology is based on patient's age and risk factors
+Etiology is based on the patient's age and risk factors

 - Chlamydia and Gonorrhea in men < 35